3mmaRand/singlm/docs/single_linear_regression.md

 You have probably carried out a single linear regression in your introductory data analysis class.
 It is covered here as revision.

 ## Introduction to the example
-The concentration of Juvenile growth hormone in male stag beetles (*Lucanus cervus*) is known to influence mandible growth.
-See Figure \@ref(fig:lucanus-fig)

 (ref:lucanus-fig) Male stag beetles *Lucanus cervus*, have large mandibles that resemble the antlers of a stag and give them their common and scientific name (*Cervus* is a genus of deer).
 By Simon A. Eugster - Own work, CC BY 3.0, https://commons.wikimedia.org/w/index.php?curid=7790887